 It looks like hedge funds own 7.7% of Ellington Residential Mortgage REIT shares.
 That's interesting, because hedge funds can be quite active and activist.
 Many look for medium term catalysts that will drive the share price higher.
 While there is some analyst coverage, the company is probably not widely covered.
 So it could gain more attention, down the track.

 The definition of company insiders can be subjective, and does vary between jurisdictions.
 Our data reflects individual insiders, capturing board members at the very least.
 Management ultimately answers to the board.
 However, it is not uncommon for managers to be executive board members, especially if they are a founder or the CEO.

 Most consider insider ownership a positive because it can indicate the board is well aligned with other shareholders.
 However, on some occasions too much power is concentrated within this group.

-Shareholders would probably be interested to learn that insiders own shares in Ellington Residential Mortgage REIT.
-It has a market capitalization of just US$149m, and insiders have US$2.0m worth of shares, in their own names.
+We can see that insiders own shares in Ellington Residential Mortgage REIT.
+It has a market capitalization of just US$131m, and insiders have US$2.0m worth of shares, in their own names.
 It is good to see some investment by insiders, but I usually like to see higher insider holdings.
 It might be worth checking if those insiders have been buying.

 General Public Ownership

 The general public, with a 37% stake in the company, will not easily be ignored.
 While this group can't necessarily call the shots, it can certainly have a real influence on how the company is run.

 With an ownership of 25%, private equity firms are in a position to play a role in shaping corporate strategy with a focus on value creation.
 Some investors might be encouraged by this, since private equity are sometimes able to encourage strategies that help the market see the value in the company.
 Alternatively, those holders might be exiting the investment after taking it public.